denten-books/plain-text/3-format.md

 counterparts, but they represent other, less familiar and nonequivalent ordering structures on disk.

-![Data structures in the brain, on a page, on disk.
+![Data structures in the brain, on page, on disk.
 Image adapted by Emily Fuhrman.](images/figure-3-1.png)

 Formats mediate between data structures, transforming one into the other